Credit Card Limit: 5 Critical Factors That Determine It

 2. Card Bracket

-Banks typically offer a wide variety of credit cards that cater to a disparate range of customers.
-Depending on factors such as income level or the relationship the customer enjoys with the bank, a particular credit card is offered to them or the customer is automatically eligible.
+Banks typically offer a wide variety of credit cards to cater to a diverse range of customers.
+Depending on factors such as income level, credit history, or the customer’s existing relationship with the bank, a particular credit card is offered, or the customer automatically qualifies.
+This ensures that each applicant is matched with a card that suits their financial capacity and needs.
+By analyzing these factors, banks maintain responsible lending practices while providing suitable options.

 3. Debt-to-Income Ratio